What Is A Metal Test Called? 5 Key Points Explained

 1. Thermal Conductivity

 • High Thermal Conductivity: Copper is very good at conducting heat.
-When it's added to foam, it helps to move body heat away more effectively than regular foam.
+When it's added to copper foam, it helps to move body heat away more effectively than regular foam.
 This is great for people who tend to sleep hot.

 • Temperature Regulation: The copper in the foam pulls away body heat, keeping the surface cooler.
 This can make your sleep more comfortable, especially on warmer nights or for those who often feel too hot while sleeping.